Range Estimations, Coordinate Systems and Projections

 antisolarpsn, arc_length, angle_of_terminator = pydarn.terminator(date, nightshade)

-The antisolarpsn is given in degrees lon, lat.
+The antisolarpsn is given in geographic degrees lon, lat.
 The arc_length is in kilometers and the angle_of_terminator is the angle from the subsolar point to the terminator (i.e. is 90 degrees at ground level).
 The terminator position can be calculated using (lat, lon) = new_coordinate(lat, lon, arc_length, bearing, R=Re) for any bearing from the antisolar position.
 This can be converted to magnetic coordinates using the AACGMv2 library.
 Unfortunately, Matplotlib is unable to plot the terminator using fill consistently, hence we leave this option up to the user.
 An example of this is shown below:

 import pydarn